How to Automatically Create YouTube Shorts using Make

 1. Create a video template in Creatomate

 Log in to your Creatomate account and go to the Templates page.
 Click the + New button to browse the template gallery.
 You can choose any ready-made template you like or design your own from scratch.
 For the purpose of this tutorial, we'll use the Storytelling Video template from the Social Media category.
-The 9:16 Vertical format is fine and click Create Template to open it in the editor:
+Select the 9:16 Vertical format and click Create Template to open it in the editor:

 Let's delve deeper into our video design and explore how it fits into our automation plans.
 On the left side panel, you'll see that our template is composed of 4 compositions, one for each of the scenes in the YouTube video.
 In every composition, you'll see a Text and Background element.
 The video template also includes a Music element as the background track.